 Our lawyers have seen many situations where it is in your best interest to contest a will:

 Grounds for Contesting a Will

-A Testator (the person signing the Will) must be of sound mind when they are executing a Will, they cannot be forced to sign or change a Will.
-Changes to a Will late in life should always be questioned.
-The person who wrote the original Will may now be under the care of others, lack the capacity to amend the Will or be under the influence of a family member or close friend who does not have their best interests at heart.
-If these relationships are used as a way to change a Will our lawyers can assist you in bringing litigation.
+A Testator (the person signing the will) must be of sound mind when they are executing a will, they cannot be forced to sign or change a will.
+Changes to a will late in life should always be questioned.
+The person who wrote the original will may now be under the care of others, lack the capacity to amend the will or be under the influence of a family member or close friend who does not have their best interests at heart.
+Even after a will has been probated you may still be able to challenge it.
+If these relationships are used as a way to change a will our lawyers can assist you in bringing litigation.

 Dying Without A Will